j-war/snpTools/README.md

 * merge results
 * cleanup temporary files

+<b>Always check the terminal for warnings before using results.</b>

+Always make sure the output is a rectangular matrix.
+You may need to use a variety of unix commands to check this on large files.

 ***
 # Requirements:
-* Quad-core CPU, 8gb RAM, ssd
+* Quad-core CPU, 8gb RAM minimum, ssd

+* 3-4 times the input file's size in free disk available

 * Java 16.0.2